shaahin/ShBackup/README.md

     git clone https://github.com/shaahin/ShBackup.git

 2\.
+Make `shbackup.sh` executable:

+    chmod +x shbackup.sh

+3\.
 Create a .env file in the same directory as the ShBackup script with the following environment variables:

     ACCOUNT_ID="your_cloudflare_account_id"